DaGrapix/ml4science/README.md

 This repository shows the implementation of Packed-Ensemble Algorithms for solving Fluid Mechanics problems.
 The study provided here is part of the ML4physim challenge hosted by IRT-Systemx (see [Codabench page](https://www.codabench.org/competitions/1534/)).
-CFD simulations being very costly, the use of data-based surrogate models can be useful to optimize the shape of airfoils without paying the cost of expensive simulations.
+CFD simulations being very costly, the use of data-driven surrogate models can be useful to optimize the shape of airfoils without paying the cost of expensive simulations.

 A family of models that is tested here is Packed-ensembles, which are generalizations of Deep-ensembles that allow to keep the number of an Ensemble Method's parameters small.